Belgrade Waterfront

-The project was initiated in 2014 between the Government of Serbia and Eagle Hills, a leading Abu Dhabi-based private investment and development company focused on creating new city hubs in high-growth international markets.
-Around US$ 3,5 billion will be invested by the Serbian government and their UAE partners.
-The project includes office and luxury apartment buildings, Belgrade Park, Sava Promenada, five-star hotels, and Galerija Belgrade shopping center.
+The project was initiated in 2014 between the Government of Serbia and Eagle Hills Properties, a leading Abu Dhabi–based private investment and development company focused on creating new city hubs in high-growth international markets.
+Around $3.5 billion will be invested by the Serbian government and their UAE partners.
 The project's central point is Kula Belgrade, a new city landmark.
 Standing at 168 m, this building is designed by the architectural firm, Skidmore, Owings & Merrill.

 Location

 Belgrade Waterfront complex is located on the right bank of river Sava, in Sava Amphitheater occupying the central city area from Branko's Bridge to the Belgrade Fair.
 In the 20th century, with the construction of New Belgrade and the expansion of Belgrade to the south, 100 hectares of this plain area on the right bank of the Sava river became neglected.
 The elongated plain terrain is bordered by hills, which gives it the appearance of a theater.
-Hence the name - Sava Amphitheater.
+Hence the name – Sava Amphitheater.

-The history of the Sava Amphitheater

 Considerations about the arrangement of this part of Belgrade began almost 100 years ago.
-For the first time, in 1923, the Russian architect Grigorije Pavlovic Kovaljevski, in the General Plan for the arrangement and expansion of Belgrade, foresaw the space between the Sava river and the railway tracks as a place for new apartment blocks.
+For the first time, in 1923, the Russian architect Đorđe Pavlovič Kovaljevski, in the General Plan for the arrangement and expansion of Belgrade, foresaw the space between the Sava river and the railway tracks as a place for new apartment blocks.
 That was the first time that the name Sava Amphitheater was used to describe the area.
 Later, at the architectural competition for the Terazije plateau reconstruction in 1929, Nikola Dobrović indicated the direction of Terazije - the Sava Amphitheater route.
 In the next 80 years, many architects and urban plans foresaw the Sava amphitheater's arrangement and the city's access to the river.

 Belgrade Waterfront project

-Planning

 The idea of Belgrade Waterfront appeared for the first time on April 12, 2012, as a pre-election promise of Aleksandar Vučić, the candidate representing the Serbian Progressive Party.
 On December 12, 2012, Sheikh Muhammad bin Zayed from the United Arab Emirates and Mohamed Alabbar, the founder of Emaar Properties, came to Belgrade with a master plan for the Belgrade Waterfront.
 That was the first time that the size of the investment venture was stated, which First Deputy Prime Minister Aleksandar Vučić estimated at around 3.1 billion dollars.

 In 2014, the Government of the Republic of Serbia determined the Project of Arranging the Coast of Belgrade Belgrade Waterfront as a project of special importance for the Republic of Serbia and the city of Belgrade.